Content Search in Office 365

 Call transfers, which are represented as two separate calls

-In the search results, meeting summaries are identified as Meeting in the Type field; call summaries are identified as Call.
-Additionally, conversations that are part of a Teams channel and 1xN chats are identified as IM in the Type field.
+In the search results, meeting summaries are identified as Meeting in the Type field, and call summaries are identified as Call.
+Also, conversations that are part of a Teams channel and 1xN chats are identified as IM in the Type field.

 To use the Kind property as part of the keyword search query, in the Keywords box of a search query, type

 To use a search condition, add the Message kind condition and use the value

 Conditions are logically connected to the keyword query by the AND operator.
 That means an item must match both the keyword query and the search condition to be returned in the search results.
 For more information, see the "Guidelines for using conditions" section in Keyword queries and search conditions for Content Search.

 You can search inactive mailboxes in a content search.
 To get a list of the inactive mailboxes in your organization, run the command

 Get-Mailbox -InactiveMailboxOnly in Exchange Online PowerShell.
 Alternatively, you can go to Data governance > Retention in the Security & Compliance Center, and then click More > Inactive mailboxes.